davebeyer/scenescape-doc/README.md

 ## Example Scripts

-You can find example scripts under the "examples" folder, and here are links to the associated sceneshows: scenes are:
+You can find example scripts under the "examples" folder and here's a listing of the example sceneshow(s):

 * [Example 1](http://doc.scenescape.com)